AEMBOT/RoverProject/README.md

 # Installing ROS

+**I would highly recomend using a machine dual booted with Ubuntu if you actually want to test any of your modules off rover**
+There are experimental windows builds but your milage may vary

-This project makes use of [ROS Noetic](http://wiki.ros.org/noetic) which can be found on the ROS website or at that link
+This project makes use of [ROS Noetic](http://wiki.ros.org/noetic/Installation) which can be found on the ROS website or at that link

 # Tutorials